“Dear Mr. Governing Mayor …”

 What do your spatial and architectural ideas, visions and expectations for Berlin look like?
 What social and urban challenges could Berlin better meet through greater interaction between politics and design, and what political framework conditions are needed to achieve this?
 In view of the tense situation on the housing market, how should Berlin develop further and remain affordable?
 How can high expectations of the social and sustainable development of the city be fulfilled or what role do changing working environments play in this?

-These letters with suggestions for a livable, sustainable Berlin will be officially handed over to the Governing Mayor Michael Müller at the opening on 15 November 2019 at DAZ.
-They will be on display until 2 February 2020 and will be discussed at various events with local stakeholders.
+These letters with suggestions for a livable, sustainable Berlin were officially handed over to the Governing Mayor Michael Müller at the opening on November 15, 2019 at DAZ and discussed individual letter topics with Matthias Böttger, DAZ.

-A project initiated by Storefront for Art and Architecture, New York and curated by the DAZ team
+Letters to the Mayor: Berlin is initiated by Storefront for Art and Architecture, New York and curated by the DAZ team.

 The exhibition was supported by WBM Wohnungsbaugesellschaft Berlin-Mitte.